GeoscienceAustralia/dea-notebooks/10_Scripts/README.rst

 RainfallTools.py: load rainfall from BoM rainfall grids
      - **load_rainfall**: Loads gridded rainfall data and fixes offset in underlying BoM data

+FileDialogs.py: A set of file dialog widgets for file paths for opening or saving files.
+     - **SaveFileButton**:creates a button to save your file
+     - **SelectFileButton**:creates a button to select one file
+     - **SelectFilesButton**:SelectFilesButton returns a list of file paths (strings)
 .. toctree::
    :maxdepth: 1